 How to create a bespoke exhibition design

 Having a clear set of objectives is key to many aspects of any exhibition plan.
 It is equally as important when considering the bespoke exhibition design.
 Some clients may wish to meet with current customers at an exhibition.
 In this case, it is important for there to be an easily accessible and welcoming seating or meeting area within the stand.
 Some clients may wish to build brand awareness.
-To achieve this objective, it is key that the stand has some experiential features.
-Creating a brand experience using the senses will ensure the customers leave with an overall “feel” for the brand.
+For this objective, it is key that the stand has some experience-based features.

-When creating a bespoke exhibition design, these objectives can dictate the unique aspects of the stand.
+When creating a bespoke exhibition design, your objectives can dictate the unique aspects of the stand.
 They can also be used to develop a basic plan for the layout of the stand.

 Understanding the brand

 Our design process always starts with the brand.
 That’s how we’re able to create an engaging brand experience for each and every client we work alongside.
 Using the brand colour pallet, themes and ideas, and applying this to all 5 senses, we create an all-encompassing brand experience, leaving delegates with a real feel for your brand.

 Understanding the customer